 Your guide to the best restaurants on and around DC’s eclectic 18th Street

 Adams Morgan is known for its millennial-friendly scene that features a diverse mix of bars and lounges along with hip stores selling clothing, furniture and records.
-However, the neighborhood’s burgeoning restaurant scene (which scored a Michelin star for one of its restaurants and features multiple concepts recognized in Bon Appétit's 2018 list of best new restaurants in America – adds another reason to visit the cultural hub.
+However, the neighborhood’s burgeoning restaurant scene – which scored a Michelin star for one of its restaurants and features multiple concepts recognized in Bon Appétit's 2018 list of best new restaurants in America – adds another reason to visit the cultural hub.

 Founded by three veterans of the DC dining scene, Tail Up Goat specializes in Mediterranean-meets-Caribbean favorites with a focus on breads and pastas.
-The menu garnered the attention of the Michelin Guide, which awarded the restaurant a highly coveted star in its first DC edition.
+The menu garnered the attention of the Michelin Guide, which awarded the restaurant a highly coveted star.

 And third time’s a charm for Johnny’s Half Shell, as neighborhood favorites Ann Cashion and John Fulchino made their return to AdMo in the same space of their former and much-beloved Cashion’s Eat Place.
 Cashion and Fulchino have revamped this DC staple with a smaller seasonal lineup that won’t break the bank.
 For a true classic, order the celebrated Maryland-style crabcake with coleslaw and fries.